Offshore Bank Account Costs

-Most offshore bank accounts are established for asset protection from lawsuits and for financial privacy.
+Most people establish offshore bank accounts for asset protection from lawsuits and for financial privacy.
 You don’t buy a drill because you want a drill.
 You buy one because you want a hole.
 So, we not only need to ask, “What is the cost to establish and maintain an account offshore?”
 We also need to ask, “What is the cost of, asset protection and financial privacy?”

 So, for asset protection and financial privacy, the first rule is not to open the account in your own name.
 Open it in the name of an offshore corporation, LLC or trust.
-If your name is Pat Smith and you are wiring money from from the bank down the street to an account offshore held by “Pat Smith,” the wire transfer trail leaves a longstanding record that you have an account offshore.
-That is why offshore bank accounts are generally opened under the name of companies or trusts.
+Suppose your name is Pat Smith.
+You wire money from from the bank down the street to an account offshore held by “Pat Smith.”
+The wire transfer trail leaves a longstanding record that you have an account offshore.
+That is why we generally open offshore bank accounts under the name of companies or trusts.

-This increases privacy, because wire transfers in and out as well as other banking transactions are conducted under the name of a company, not the individual.
-The setup fee for opening an offshore bank account is between $350 to $1,250 depending on the bank and the jurisdiction.
-An offshore company typically runs between $1,585 and $2,495.
-So, the total is usually $1,935 to $3,745 for both.
+This increases privacy, because wire transfers in and out as well as other offshore banking transactions are conducted under the name of a company, not the individual.
+The setup fee for opening an offshore bank account is usually between $550 to $1,250.
+This depends on the bank and the jurisdiction.
+An offshore company typically runs between $1,685 and $2,495.
+So, the total is usually $2,235 to $3,745 for both.

 According to Quora, there are an estimated 14,600 banks in the world as of this writing.
 However, very few banks will open accounts for foreigners, especially those from the US, UK, Canada or Australia.
 Plus, there are a wide array of service levels from stupendous and satisfying do downright unpleasant.
 Will your money be safe?
 Can you trust the bankers?
 Think about it.
 This is your money.
 You want a pleasant and safe banking experience right off the starting line.